stevenaeola/gitpitch/prog/js/README.md

 </html>
 ```

-Use developer tools to see the console output and error
+Use developer tools to see the console output and error, or for [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)

 ## Hello again